The Secret Life of Varicoceles

 Why Do Varicoceles Matter?

 The fact is, though, that varicoceles are not always innocent.
-In an odd way, they remind me of my dog Pretzel (my daughter named him) who will sit at your side all day when you’re home, but will grab that half-eaten burger off the table as soon as nobody’s looking.
-Although varicoceles don’t cause cancer, they can hurt and they can cause male infertility.
-Also, a few others think that varicoceles can cause testosterone levels to drop.
+In an odd way, they remind me of my dog Pretzel (my daughter named him).
+He will sit at your side all day when you’re home but will grab that half-eaten burger off the table as soon as nobody’s looking.
+Although varicoceles don’t cause cancer, they can hurt, and they can lead to male infertility.

-The discomfort they cause is again due to gravity.
-It is usually mild and is worsened with physical activity and relieved by lying down, which neutralizes the effect of gravity.
-So, men can have varicocele pain after a long day of standing, but it never hurts in the morning upon awakening.
+The discomfort or pain they cause is also due to gravity.
+It is usually mild and is worsened with physical activity.
+This discomfort can be relieved by lying down, which neutralizes the effect of gravity.
+So, while men may have varicocele pain after a long day of standing, it never hurts in the morning upon awakening.
+Patients describe the ache as “a warm sack of soft rope,” “a congested, heaviness down there,” or “a dull pressure whenever I’m on my feet too long.”
+It’s not the kind of pain that makes you sprint to the ER — but it is the kind that wears you down over time.

-How varicoceles cause infertility is not entirely clear, but the most popular theory is that warm blood from the body that is flowing downhill into the scrotum heats up the testicles to the point that sperm production and quality are affected.
-Basically, the factory (testicle) is overheated and the workers aren’t putting out as many, or as good, a product.
+How varicoceles cause infertility is not entirely clear, but the most popular theory is that warm blood from the body that flows downhill into the scrotum heats up the testicles to the point that sperm production and quality are affected.
+Basically, the factory (testicle) is overheated, and the workers aren’t putting out as many, or as good, a product.

 Away with Thee, Varicocele